 The example below illustrates the functionality using self-signed SSL certificates.
 However, TCPWave highly recommends the usage of valid certificates signed by trusted authorities for security reasons.

-The above figure illustrates importing servicenow.cer as an appliance certificate into TCPWave IPAM.
+above figure illustrates importing snowAppCA.crt and snowAppCA.key files as an appliance certificates into TCPWave IPAM.
 Please ensure that Trust CA is selected in the above screen during the Import.

-The above figure illustrates importing servicenow.cer as a user certificate into TCPWave IPAM.
+above figure illustrates importing snowApp.crt as an user certificate into TCPWave IPAM.
 This step is required to associate all the incoming HTTP Requests using this certificate to a user in the IPAM.

 The above figure illustrates importing TCPWave SSL Certificate into the ServiceNow Instance.
-This certificate is in the default DER Format.
+This certificate is in the default pkcs12 Format.

 5. Define Mutual Authentication Protocol in ServiceNow